muxinc/examples/ios-live-streaming/README.md

 [![Swift Version](https://img.shields.io/badge/language-swift%204.0-brightgreen.svg)](https://developer.apple.com/swift) [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/muxinc/example-ios-live-streaming/blob/master/LICENSE)

+This is what the app looks like - you paste in a Mux stream key and start streaming from your device:

 ## Welcome

 Our sample app uses a couple open source projects and Xcode configurations in order to get live streaming up and running quickly.
 To make this easy, we recommend using the [CocoaPods](http://cocoapods.org) dependency manager for iOS.
 Once you have cloned this repo and installed CocoaPods, you are a couple steps away from streaming.